procount/pinn/README_PINN.md

 ## Reload Repos

 If PINN cannot access the internet when it starts, it will not be able to download the lists of repositories or the OS distribution lists.
 Normally it will retry when the internet connection is restored, but in some circumstances this will not happen.
-If this is the case, the lsit of repositories and OS distribution lists can be reloaded manually through this option.
+If this is the case, the list of repositories and OS distribution lists can be reloaded manually through this option.

 <!-- ## Wipe the Drive